-With more people than ever having to work from home indefinitely and often alongside their partner or whilst home-schooling and taking care of children, it can be hard to carve out a quiet area to focus on work.
+With more people than ever now working from home, it can be hard to carve out a quiet area to focus on work.

 Is a Conservatory, Orangery or Glass Box Extension a viable home office option?